 Traveling to Eastern Europe, South Africa, Central and East Asia, the Middle East, and a few Caribbean islands also poses some risk.
-However, your risk of traveler's diarrhea is generally low in Northern and Western Europe, Japan, Canada, Australia, New Zealand and the United States.
+However, your risk of traveler's diarrhea is generally low in Northern and Western Europe, Japan, Canada, Singapore, Australia, New Zealand, and the United States.

 Your chances of getting traveler's diarrhea are mostly determined by your destination.
 But certain groups of people have a greater risk of developing the condition.
 These include:

 - Young adults.
 The condition is slightly more common in young adult tourists.
 Though the reasons why aren't clear, it's possible that young adults lack acquired immunity.
 They may also be more adventurous than older people in their travels and dietary choices, or they may be less vigilant in avoiding contaminated foods.

 - People with weakened immune systems.
 A weakened immune system due to an underlying illness or immune-suppressing medications such as corticosteroids increases vulnerability to infections.

-- People with diabetes, inflammatory bowel disease or cirrhosis of the liver.
+- People with diabetes, inflammatory bowel disease, or severe kidney, liver or heart disease.
 These conditions can leave you more prone to infection or increase your risk of a more-severe infection.

 - People who take acid blockers or antacids.
 Acid in the stomach tends to destroy organisms, so a reduction in stomach acid may leave more opportunity for bacterial survival.